Monkey

 29 1921–3 Incumbency dogged by personal scandals; consistently ranked as the worst president ever Click to show or hide the answer

-311929–33 President at the time of the Wall Street Crash (October 1929) Click to show or hide the answer
+311929–33 Elected in the year the Great Depression started; in office at the time of the Wall Street Crash (October 1929) Click to show or hide the answer

 32 1933–45 Took the USA into WWII after Pearl Harbor Click to show or hide the answer